a novel by Wesley J. Wildman

 — Bishop LaTrelle Miller Easterling

 In The Winding Way Home, Wesley Wildman integrates his theological background with the life concerns that confront human beings daily.
-The story raises questions about what does and not have priority in individuals’ and families’ lives, whether there is anything that impacts those lives from beyond day-to-day contexts, and how to connect with a loved one now absent or deceased.
+The story raises questions about what does and does not have priority in individuals’ and families’ lives, whether there is anything that impacts those lives from beyond day-to-day contexts, and how to connect with a loved one now absent or deceased.
 The family dynamics include both traditional and non-traditional settings, with happy and struggling relationships, personal growth and change, experiences of connecting beyond the visible to the invisible.
 I found myself pondering what is (or is not) real and how the Holy might (or might not) impact my experiences and those of others.
 I strongly encourage others to immerse themselves in the story as well as in the spoken and unspoken questions raised in it.

 — Bishop Susan Hassinger